Galleom/PokeChecker/README.md

 Link: https://galleom.github.io/PokeChecker/

+Disclaimer: This is a fan-made project and in no way affiliated with Nintendo nor any of its partners.

 # Usage notes

 If you select multiple games within a group, it will show the union of the games.